 The NRU has a mission to enhance the quality of life and potential of community members who live with central nervous system injury (CNS) by undertaking clinical trials.
 Such interventions can be designed for use early after brain injury [e.g. acute and subacute stages of recovery after stroke or traumatic brain injury], once the brain has recovered function somewhat [e.g. in chronic stages of stroke recovery] or in circumstances where the symptoms of brain injury have been present for some time or are progressive [e.g. Parkinson's disease].

 Research that counts

-The key publications strongly suggest that the important aspect of therapeutic robotic use is repetition, repetition, repetition and that the devices can be used as “just another piece of gym equipment” whether the gym is in a Stroke Unit of a hospital, in a community Leisure Centre or Neighbourhood Stroke Survivors Club.
+The key reviews strongly suggest that the important aspect of therapeutic robotic use is repetition, repetition and repetition and that the devices can be used as “just another piece of gym equipment” whether the gym is in a Stroke Unit or Movement Disorders Clinic of a hospital, in a community Leisure Centre or Neighbourhood Stroke Survivors Club.

-We think these novel approaches will offer further benefit in our main health themes in order to improve quality of life to patients with CNS dysfunction as a result of spinal injury and cerebral palsy or when movement becomes increasingly more difficult such as in progressive neurodegenerative diseases like Parkinson's disease.
+We think these novel approaches will offer further benefit in our main health themes in order to improve quality of life to patients with neurological conditions (see publications).